The $117 Million Mirage: Why Most Legacy Gift Lists Are Illusions

 The Technology Trap

-The costly assumption is that the tool will do the cultivation work.
+The costly assumption is that the tool alone will do the cultivation work.
 Organizations install these platforms expecting the software to nurture relationships, educate donors, and secure commitments—placing their most critical fundraising function in the hands of automation.
 When results disappoint, the staff member who championed the tool often moves on, leaving the nonprofit with the bill and the cleanup.

 The problem isn't the technology—it's the follow-through.